 Simba bedding: reviewed and rated

 We have included a mini review of everything we have slept in/on/under below.
 Each is rated out of five stars too, with the average being the star rating we have arrived at for the brand as a whole.
-We start with the various bedding options first including pillows, duvets and mattress toppers.
+We've tried their mattress range and various bedding options first including pillows, duvets and mattress toppers.

 Suited to all sleepers